Selections from the “B-C-E Collection”

 Arcadius AE3.
 Thessalonica.
 Dragging bound captive.

 Photo: Alex Stanichev (edited).
-Of the five to strike this type — Valentinian II, Valens, Theodosius, Gratian, and Arcadius — only the latter is uncommon.
+Of the six to strike this type — Valentinian I, Valentinian II, Valens, Theodosius, Gratian, and Arcadius — only the latter is uncommon.
 This one completes my “ruler” set.
 (I don’t have all the mints, much less all the mints for each Emperor.)

 For an informative page and very fine private collection of these, see Esty Type 5 & the images page.